Irene Cara: Personal life and death

 Cara married stuntman and film director Conrad Palmisano in Los Angeles on April 13, 1986.
+Palmisano had accompanied Cara to a state dinner held at the White House in honor of president Raúl Alfonsín of Argentina on March 19, 1985.
 The couple had no children and divorced in 1991.

 Cara died from arteriosclerosis and hypertensive heart disease at her home on November 25, 2022, at 63 years of age; she also had diabetes.
 At the time of her death, Cara was a resident of Florida, living in Largo and maintaining a secondary address in New Port Richey, where her company, Caramel Productions, was located.